willwhitney/live-earth-desktop/readme.md

 ## Instructions

 1. Clone this repo
-2. If you don't have PIL or Pillow installed, `pip install Pillow`
+2. `pip install Pillow requests pytz tzlocal`
-3. If you don't have the requests module installed, `pip install requests`
 1. Pick whether you want images of Australia and Southeast Asia (Himawari) or the Americas (GOES-East).
 3. Change the paths set in `tmp` and `out` and `os.system("rm ...")` in `himawari.py` or `goes-east.py` and those in `himawari.plist` or `goes-east.plist` to paths inside this directory.
 4. Try the Python script by running `python himawari.py` or `python goes-east.py` just to make sure everything's kosher.
 It should download an image.